 - Click Next.
 The refreshed tables are now displayed.
 Selecting an individual table displays related information in the Column Properties field.
 Edits are denoted by - >, with the original property on the left and new property on the right.
 For example: Size: 3 -> 10.

 - Once complete, click Next to proceed.

 If the Wizard detects a deletion, it will remove the table or column from the Data Source.
-Clarify also removes the table from the Database Adapter's Data Bindings section and removes any references to them from the Interactions.
+The table is removed from the Database Adapter's Data Bindings section, including any references to them from the Interactions.
 If an interaction only has one binding, and that binding has been deleted, the entire interaction will be deleted.

 The Database Refresh Wizard will not give you the option to delete a table or column from any Schemas.